Biden takes shot at Trump on jobs in critical state of Pennsylvania | Politics

 Biden takes shot at Trump on jobs in critical state of Pennsylvania

+But unemployment rose sharply toward the end of Trump's term in a pandemic-driven economic downturn.
+Since January 2021, job growth has averaged 436,000 per month and now the U.S. is 4 million jobs above the pre-pandemic peak.
+Biden earlier in the day weighed in on the tensions between the United Auto Workers union and the Detroit Three automakers, telling reporters he thought it was unlikely the UAW would strike when its current contract expires on Sept.
+15.

-That drew a response from union leadership, after the National Labor Relations board on Friday said it would investigate UAW claims that General Motors and Chrysler parent Stellantis were not bargaining in good faith, claims that the automakers deny.
-"I appreciate the President's optimism and I also hope that the Big Three will come to their senses and start bargaining in good faith, but we are ready to do what is necessary come Sept.
-15 if they don't," said UAW President Shawn Fain in a statement.
+That drew a response from union leadership, after the National Labor Relations board said on Friday it would investigate UAW claims that General Motors and Chrysler parent Stellantis were not bargaining in good faith, assertions that the automakers deny.
+"I appreciate the president's optimism and I also hope that the Big Three will come to their senses and start bargaining in good faith, but we are ready to do what is necessary come Sept.
+15 if they don't," UAW President Shawn Fain said in a statement.

-The Federal Reserve has raised rates by 5.25 percentage points since March 2022 and the 30-year mortgage rate now stands above 7%.
-Biden played up his record of job creation during his administration and took a dig at Trump, saying Trump's presidency saw jobs shrink in America as businesses looked to China for workers.

-The Laborers' International Union Local 57 shirts read "We rebuilt Interstate 95 in 12 days," referring to their work to restore service to a thoroughfare after part of it collapsed in June during a truck crash and fire.
-Rebuilding crumbling infrastructure has been a part of Biden's pitch to voters, with a $1 trillion infrastructure law pumping money into projects built with union labor.
-U.S. job growth picked up in August, but the unemployment rate jumped to 3.8%, from 3.5%, and wage gains moderated, according to last week's Labor Department data - signs the labor market is cooling in response to the central bank's rate hikes.

-The Fed's preferred inflation gauge, however, has moved down to 3.3%, from its peak of 7% last summer.
+The Fed's preferred inflation gauge has moved down to 3.3%, from its peak of 7% last summer.
 Although the decline was a "welcome development," Fed Chair Jerome Powell said late last month, inflation "remains too high" and interest rates may need to move higher.
-In an opinion piece published ahead of Labor Day in the Milwaukee Journal-Sentinel, Biden highlighted his administration's proposal to extend overtime pay to some 3.6 million Americans and praised unions for being good for the economy.

-Pennsylvania is one of a handful of states that are seen as politically competitive and likely to determine who wins the White House in 2024, with the other most competitive states being Arizona, Georgia and Wisconsin.
+Republicans and some economists say Democratic policies helped spark the rise in prices, making Americans pay more for rent, groceries and gasoline under Biden's watch.
+Economists say inflation was also stoked by the lifting of COVID-era restrictions and revival of business activity that followed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)